turbot/guardrails-samples/baselines/getting_started/aws/aws_check_s3/README.md

 It will be used to define which parts of the baseline to apply and which to ignore.

-The variables that can be overwritten by the input variable file are defined in the [variables.tf](variables.tf) file.
+The variables that can be overwritten by the input variable files are defined in the [variables.tf](variables.tf) file.

 This baseline comes with an example input variable file called [demo.tfvars](demo.tfvars).